beemojs/beemo/docs/tips.md

 --parallel="--foo=value"
 ```

-> Parallel command line arguments are not accessible within the configuration file, as the file has
+> Parallel defined arguments are not accessible within the configuration file, as the file has
-> already been created using the initially passed arguments.
-Parallel arguments may also collide.
+> already been created using the initially passed non-parallel arguments.
+However, depending on the
+> driver, some argument may be available under `process.beemo.args`.

 ## Custom Executable Name